 Since mid-2021, they now provide 3 plans in 9 countries, from free to paid (Pro and Pro +).

-After browsing their website and FAQ I drafted this comparative table:
+After browsing their website and FAQ, I drafted this comparative table:

-Once you are working on more intensive projects, you may reach Colab limitations:
+But once you are working on more intensive projects, you may reach Colab limitations:

-- No background execution except in Pro+: you cannot close your internet browser, or it will automatically stop your work.
+- No background execution except in Pro+: you cannot close your internet browser, or it will automatically stop your work

-- Not official JupyterLab version: the live code editor is based on Jupyterlab, but not the exact open source one. you have some features missing
+- Not official JupyterLab version: the live code editor is based on Jupyterlab, but not the exact open source one.
+You have some features missing

 - Unavailable in multiple countries: quoting their FAQ, “For now, both Colab Pro and Pro+ are only available in the following countries: United States, Canada, Japan, Brazil, Germany, France, India, United Kingdom, and Thailand”